-

 Subtitles that have empty or untimed cells cannot be marked as completed.

-This article - Unable to Sync, Approve, or Complete Subtitles: warning messages in the editor - details the types of warning messages you might see in the editor and how to correct them, including options for how to delete empty subtitle cells.
+Our Warning messages in the editor article covers the types of warning messages you might see in the editor and how to correct them, including options for how to delete empty subtitle cells.

 If you have any questions or suggestions, please share your feedback!